agritsik/awesome-books/effective-java.md

 1. **static member class** - represents components of the object that do not require access ot an enclosing instance (e.g. `Map.Entry`)

+# Exceptions

+- exceptions are, as their name implies, to be used only for exceptional conditions; they should never be used for ordinary control flow.
+- A well-designed API must not force its clients to use exceptions for ordinary control flow (e.g. `Iterator`)
+- The Java programming language provides __three kinds of throwables__: checked exceptions, runtime exceptions, and errors:
+    - use _checked exceptions_ for conditions from which the caller can reasonably be expected to recover.
+    - use _runtime exceptions_ to indicate programming errors.
+The great majority of runtime exceptions indicate precondition violations.
+A precondition violation is simply a failure by the client of an API.
+    - while the Java Language Specification does not require it, there is a strong convention that _errors_ are reserved for use by the JVM to indicate resource deficiencies, invariant failures, or other conditions that make it impossible to continue execution.
+- To summarize, use checked exceptions for recoverable conditions and runtime exceptions for programming errors.
+Of course

 # Generics